araichev/pyclub/README.rst

    - `Plotly.py <https://github.com/plotly/plotly.py>`_.
 Interactive plots using declarative syntax.
 Also links to Plot.ly for sharing and collaborating on plots on the web.

 2. Install Plotnine and make some plots.
-3. Install Plotly.py and make the same plots.
+3. Install the Plotly.py, use `the offline version <https://plot.ly/python/offline/>`_, and make the same plots.

 Resources